ruru4143/fahrplan2ods/README.md

     ./fahrplan2ods.py --lang de --tracks "Ethics, Society & Politics" "Resilience" "Art & Culture" "Entertainment"

-if you don't know what options you can apply
+if you don't know what to do

     ./fahrplan2ods.py --get_options